-Your child is about to embark on an exciting journey and our hope is that you will ask your child how he/she is doing along the way.
-The activity guide gives you an opportunity to engage, hands-on, in what your child is learning and will lead to many "teachable moments."
-Having your child reteach the content to you will give him/her an even deeper understanding and will give both of you an opportunity to learn together!
+Your student is about to embark on an exciting journey and our hope is that you will ask your student how he/she is doing along the way.
+The activity guide gives you an opportunity to engage hands-on in what your student is learning and will lead to many "teachable moments."
+Having your student reteach the content to you will give him/her an even deeper understanding and will give both of you an opportunity to learn together!